"Gifts of wandering ice" updates on Mondays and Fridays

 There are two types of empathy: emotional and cognitive.
 The first type is natural (you are born with it or without it) and is based on the activity of mirror neurons.
 The second one can be learned by studying human behaviour and practicing imagining yourself in another person's place.

-You cannot be autistic and a sociopath/psychopath at the same time.
+You can not be autistic and a sociopath/psychopath at the same time.
 These conditions require totally different brain types (not enough synaptic pruning in autistic brain and too much in sociopath's).

 The are no religions in the world of "Gifts of wandering ice", no spiritism either.
 What hunter shamans practice is so called "placebo magic".

-Icebergs come in lots of colors.
+Icebergs come in lots of colours.
 Not only white, but all shades of blue and green.
 Red and black ones are rare but not unknown either.
 The patterns and shapes also vary a lot.
 Striped icebergs - yes please.
 Shaped like castles - sure.
 Wavy - yep, those exist as well.

 See a typo or a badly translated phrase?
 Tell me about it and I'll fix it as soon as I can.

 Real life hexagonal basalt formations can be quite lofty, just like the mountains in GWI.
 Devil's tower (in Wyoming), for example, is 265m (867 feet) tall.

 I have "Dreams" series on Patreon (open for patrons pledging 2$/month or more) where I draw stuff that cannot happen or can but won't be mentioned in the comic.
 Like Jan being a good brother and not a tattooed exile.
 Or Lara and Ren as little kids.
 Or Nolan with lots of cats around.
 Or little Hope helping her mother with cyberarm repairs, etc.